What is Clary Sage Essential Oil Used For? Is There a Difference Between Sage Oils?

 Properties:

-Aroma: Sage is herbaceous, sweet and slightly camphorous, true to the herb used in cooking and sageing.
+Aroma: Sage is herbaceous, sweet, and slightly camphorous, true to the herb used in cooking and smudging.
 It blends well with Cardamom and other spices, as well as with light florals like Lavender.

 Featured In:

-Benefits & Uses: Steam distilled Sage essential oil makes an excellent addition to shampoo or preparations with carrier oils for sore muscles, aching stomach and cellulite.
+What is Sage Dalmatian essential oil used for?
+Steam distilled Sage essential oil makes an excellent addition to shampoo or preparations with carrier oils for sore muscles, aching stomach, and cellulite.
 It’s also a highly effective addition to DIY home cleaners and sprays.
 Diffuse Sage for a fresh aroma.

 In the wild, the Clary Sage plant (Salvia sclarea) offers a periwinkle hue that’s both striking and inviting.
 Yet its benefits extend beyond simple aesthetics.
 A flowering herb native to the Mediterranean Basin, Clary Sage has historically been extracted from leaves and buds as a remedy for a number of symptoms.
 As a bonus, it offers a refreshing aroma that we think you’ll love too.